Kong/terraform-provider-konnect-beta/docs/resources/portal_page.md

 - `parent_page_id` (String) Pages may be rendered as a tree of files.

 Specify the `id` of another page as the `parent_page_id` to add some hierarchy to your pages.
 - `status` (String) Whether the resource is visible on a given portal.
-Defaults to false. must be one of ["published", "unpublished"]
+Defaults to unpublished. must be one of ["published", "unpublished"]
 - `title` (String) The title of a page in a portal.
 - `visibility` (String) Whether a page is publicly accessible to non-authenticated users.
-Default: "private"
+If not provided, the default_page_visibility value of the portal will be used. must be one of ["public", "private"]

 ### Read-Only